Problem · Paid media architecture

 Frequently asked.

 Both, but the page is upstream.
 The campaign is buying the click.
 The page is supposed to convert it.
-If the page reads as a translated home page, the click is wasted no matter how good the targeting is.
+If the page feels like a translated home page, the click is wasted no matter how good the targeting is.

-Diagnose where the burn is happening: keyword set, landing page, proof shape, or conversion mechanic.
+Name where the burn is happening: keyword set, landing page, proof shape, or conversion mechanic.
 Rebuild the landing page with US category claim, US peers, US-format proof, and a single legible CTA.
 Re-architect the keyword set to US-buyer intent.
-Pricing is confirmed in discovery, not on the public site.
+Pricing is private and scoped after fit is clear.

-Inquiry through the contact form and a discovery conversation.
-Send the Google Ads and LinkedIn campaign exports for the last two quarters, the landing page URL, the keyword list, and the conversion mechanic in place.
+Inquiry through the contact form.
+Share the Google Ads and LinkedIn campaign exports, the landing page URL, the keyword list, and the conversion mechanic in place.
 Response within one business day.

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 If the same campaign converts in Europe and burns in the US, the destination is the variable.
 Describe the file.